Chart Color Schemes

 Infrastructure

-Daw Park has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally
+Daw Park has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects that may affect this region: SA Health's "Building a Bigger Health System in the South" (including Daw Park Urgent Care Hub and other upgrades), Hotel Panorama, New Hospital and Allied Centre at Repat Health Precinct, and Believe Housing Australia's Panorama Apartments.
-The following list details those most relevant.
+AreaSearch has identified four projects expected to affect the region: SA Health's "Building a Bigger Health System in the South" (including Daw Park Urgent Care Hub and other upgrades), Hotel Panorama, New Hospital and Allied Centre at Repat Health Precinct, and Believe Housing Australia's Panorama Apartments.
+The following details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.